HoangTrang150302/AI_test/README.md

 ![Multilayer_Perceptron_predicted_vs_actual](/Task_2/plots/Multilayer_Perceptron_predicted_vs_actual.png)

 The Multilayer Perceptron (MLP) model has a relatively low training and test MAE, and the difference between the two is modest.
 This indicates good generalization and that the model is likely capturing the underlying patterns in the data effectively.
-The MLP seems to be the best-performing model in this comparison.
+The MLP has the best-performing model among the four models in this application.

 ### Support Vector Regression